vandana28/anagram-application/README.md

 ```
 To start and stop Redis:

-1.Start :
+1. Start :
 ```{bash}
 redis-server
 ```
-2.Check if Redis is running :
+2. Check if Redis is running :
 ```{bash}
 redis-cli ping
 ```
 will provide an output 'PONG'

-3.Stop :
+3. Stop :
 ```{bash}
 redis-cli shutdown
 ```